HarrisonAllen/pebble-gbc-graphics/README.md

 This is the repository and tutorial for the GBC Graphics library for the Pebble smartwatch.

 # Introduction
-This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color renders them.
+This library allows you to create graphics for your watchface, app, or game (almost) exactly like the Game Boy Color and Game Boy Advance renders them.
 It is compatible with all Pebbles.

-*NEW* `pebble-gbc-graphics-advanced` provides more features, closer to what the GBA offers
+# Which should I use?
+* I highly recommend using `pebble-gbc-graphics-advanced`.
+It's got way more options for sprites, backgrounds, colors, features, customizability etc. etc.
+  * If you need more space and don't need all of the features, try `pebble-gbc-graphics-advanced-lite`
+* If you want to build for Aplite or are extremely limited on space, then I'd recommend using `pebble-gbc-graphics`

 Current version of pebble-gbc-graphics: **v1.2.0**

-Current version of pebble-gbc-graphics-advanced: **v1.5.0** For Aplite projects, there are RAM limitations:
+Current version of pebble-gbc-graphics-advanced: **v1.5.1**

-* Maximum of 1 VRAM bank
-* Maximum of 3 background layers
+Current version of pebble-gbc-graphics-advanced-lite: **v1.0.0**

 Want to create an app or watchface for the Pebble, but don't know where to start?
 Come check out the [Rebble Discord](https://rebble.io/discord) and we'll help you get set up.